qweasgg/Are-u-Hungry-Lab-2-Variant-2/README.md

 - Our implementation also ensures proper handling of None values.
   When the input is None, the program will prompt an error.

+## Comparison

+- Using mutable methods allows us to directly modify data structures, providing high flexibility and potentially reducing memory overhead.
+However, mutable data structures may lead to code that is difficult to understand and can result in race conditions and synchronization issues in multi-threaded environments.

+- Using immutable methods prevents direct modification of the original data structure, making it inherently thread-safe and simplifying concurrent programming but may have lower efficiency.

+- In general, we should choose the appropriate method based on practical considerations.